About this group

 Ealing Amnesty is proud to be part of the global movement that makes a difference.
 2018 saw the release of Ethiopian journalist and blogger, Eskinder Nega, who had served seven years of an eighteen year prison sentence.
 Eskinder was a prisoner of conscience, arrested in 2011 after he criticised his government and called for free speech in journalism.
 For nearly three years, Ealing Amnesty organised vigils outside the Ethiopian Embassy in London, wrote letters of protest to the authorities and send cards of solidarity to Eskinder and to his wife.
 We are delighted to learn that he is now free.

-Contact us for more information or just drop in.
+Contact us for more information or just drop in at our next meeting.
 All are welcome!